jm-projects/mnist/README.md

 These improvements might be added at a later date to enhance the performance of the model.

 ### Results
-V1 (22/10/21) achieved an accuracy of 0.98632, placing me at 624 on the leaderboard of the Kaggle Digit Recognizer starter competition.
+V1 (22/10/21) achieved an accuracy of 0.98632, placing me at 624 on the leaderboard of the Kaggle Digit Recognizer starter competition (note this is a 2 month rolling leaderboard).